• Skip to main content

 8 Minute Mac and Cheese for Toddlers and Kids

 This Quick and Easy Stovetop Mac & Cheese for Toddlers and Kids is a lunch favorite in our house!
-Ditch your store-bought blue box with the orange mystery powder for this real-ingredient homemade version!
-It's just as fast as tearing open a packet of powder, ready in only 8 minutes!
+Ditch your store-bought box with the orange mystery powder for this real-ingredient homemade version!
+It's just as fast as tearing open a packet of powder, made with plain yogurt and shredded real cheddar cheese, and ready in just 8 minutes!

 Ingredients